 Health insurance in New Jersey requires an insurer to pay all or some of the insured's medical bills in exchange for premiums paid by the insured.
 It is an insurance product that covers medical costs incurred due to illnesses, accidents, or injuries.
 People without health insurance often lack access to good health care services.
 They are more likely to be in poor or fair health conditions since they cannot meet their medical needs, including access to physicians or other health care professionals.

 Out of the over 7.2 million under-65 New Jersey residents in the 2019 U.S. Census Bureau Small Area Health Insurance Estimates (SAHIE) survey, over 675 thousand did not have health insurance coverage.
 Passaic County had the highest percentage of uninsured (under-65) in the state in that year, at 14.2%.
 In 2021, the state had over 9.2 million residents, and 9.2% of the under-65 demographics did not have proper health coverage.
+When not obtaining coverage from the employer, New Jersey residents typically purchase private insurance from the NJ health insurance marketplace.

 Generally, access to quality health care services is essential for maintaining a healthy life, managing or preventing diseases, and reducing disability and avoidable premature deaths in New Jersey.
 That is the essence of health insurance; it helps you gain entry into the healthcare system and provide the required health care without burdening you with outrageous medical bills.
 New Jersey residents can get health insurance in various ways.
 They include employer-provided plans, individual or family plans, and government-assisted plans.
 These plans can be purchased under either of the following health insurance systems: